acobley/storm-vagrant/README.md

 b.s.d.supervisor [INFO] 59012fc4-f123-49f7-951a-12fff29ab328 still hasn't started

 check your jar file names in the Libs directory.
-If a file has a space character it will cause the cluster version to start.
+If a file has a space character it will cause the cluster version to fail start.